thatsjustatest/letssee/README.md

 I made it totally *ad-hoc* for my personal server so it doesn't support multiple servers for a single instance or anything like that, but it can be customised very easily to make it work on any server you want.

+# Contributors
+- **[SavageCore](https://github.com/SavageCore)** - Implemented support for requesting YouTube playlists, setting the current song in the "Now Playing" status in Discord, and the !setavatar and !setusername commands.
+Thanks!

 # Available commands
 - **!request <video/playlist/alias>** - Adds a YouTube video or playlist to the queue.
 You can provide the full URL, just the video ID, full playlist URL or an alias.
 - **!search <query>** - Searches for a video on YouTube and adds it to the queue.
 Requires a [YouTube API key](#obtaining-a-youtube-api-key).